pantheon-systems/documentation/style-guide.md

 Slash (/): Avoid.
 Use "or," “and,” or “or both” instead.

-## Referring to Drupal or Wordpress
+## Referring to Drupal or WordPress

-Atomic/Official Documentation: When you’re writing technical documentation and the instructions include steps performed in the Drupal or Wordpress systems,  refer the reader to the Drupal or Wordpress helpdesk by creating a link to it,  rather than writing the instructions yourself.
-Otherwise, we will have to constantly update our documentation as the Drupal and Wordpress interfaces change (creating a maintenance headache).
+Atomic/Official Documentation: When you’re writing technical documentation and the instructions include steps performed in the Drupal or WordPress systems, refer the reader to the Drupal or WordPress helpdesk by creating a link to it,  rather than writing the instructions yourself.
+Otherwise, we will have to constantly update our documentation as the Drupal and WordPress interfaces change (creating a maintenance headache).

 **Example**: